A silicon Brillouin laser: Introduction

-Laser oscillation of the symmetric cavity mode ($\omega_{\textup{1}}^{\textup{m}}$) occurs when Brillouin gain matches the round-trip loss, producing coherent laser emission at the Stokes frequency ($\omega_{\textup{s}}=\omega_{\textup{1}}^{\textup{m}}$).
-These lasing requirements are met by injecting pump light (of power $P_{\textup{p}}$) into the system through the bus waveguide.
-As the incident pump wave is tuned to $\omega_{\textup{2}}^{\textup{n}}$, pump light resonantly circulates in the nth antisymmetric cavity mode.
-When this pump power exceeds the threshold power ($P_{\textup{p}}>P_{\textup{th}}$), the Stokes field builds from thermal noise to yield appreciable line-narrowing and coherent Stokes emission at frequency $\omega_{\textup{p}}-\Omega_{\textup{b}}$.
-This Stokes light is coupled out of the resonator through the bus waveguide (Fig. \ref{fig:sims}a), which routes the light off-chip.
+Laser oscillation of the symmetric cavity mode occurs when Brillouin gain matches the round-trip loss, producing coherent laser emission at the Stokes frequency ($\omega_{\rm s}$).
+These lasing requirements are met by injecting pump light (of power $P_{\rm p}$) into an antisymmetric cavity mode that is separated in frequency from a symmetric cavity mode by the Brillouin frequency (Fig. 1B).
+Because the FSRs of the two sets of cavity modes differ by 3.1\%, this resonance frequency condition is satisfied by symmetric and antisymmetric cavity mode pairs that occur frequently (every 0.40 nm) across the C-band (from 1530-1565 nm).
+When this dual-resonance condition is satisfied and the pump power exceeds the threshold power ($P_{\rm p} > P_{\rm th}$), the Stokes field builds from thermal noise (produced by spontaneous Brillouin scattering) to yield appreciable line-narrowing and coherent Stokes emission at frequency $\omega_{\rm s}=\omega_{\rm p}-\Omega_{\textup{b}}$.